Allentown (song): History

-When Joel started writing the song, it was titled "Levittown," after the Long Island town next to Hicksville where Joel grew up.
+When Joel started writing the song, it was titled "Levittown", after the Long Island town next to Hicksville where Joel grew up.
 He originally wrote a chord progression and lyrics for the song, but struggled for a topic for the song.
 Joel remembered reading about the decline of the steel industry in the Lehigh Valley, which includes the cities of both Bethlehem and Allentown.
+Joel then changed the title to "Bethlehem" briefly, before switching to "Allentown" saying that Bethlehem carried too much of a religious connotation and he liked the rhyming potential of Allentown better anyway.
 Although Joel started writing the song in the late 1970s, it was not finished until 1982.
 The booklet in the 2-CD set Greatest Hits Volumes 1 and 2 lists the song as "copyrighted 1981" on page 17.

-When Joel performed the song in Leningrad during a 1987 concert in the Soviet Union that was recorded and later released as Концерт, he introduced the song by analogizing the situation to that then faced by Soviet youths: "This song is about young people living in the Northeast of America.
+When Joel performed the song in Leningrad during a 1987 concert in the Soviet Union that was recorded and later released as Kohuept, he introduced the song by analogizing the situation to that then faced by Soviet youths: "This song is about young people living in the Northeast of America.
 Their lives are miserable because the steel factories are closing down.
 They desperately want to leave... but they stay because they were brought up to believe that things were going to get better.
 Maybe that sounds familiar."